 Avenue Road is a palatial furniture and home decor store located, oddly enough, on Eastern Avenue .
 I don't use the word palatial lightly.
 And, forgive the superlatives in this post, but they are warranted.

 The fit and finish of the furniture in this three story mecca is unparalleled.
 These pieces are made from the finest materials, assembled by the most skilled crafts people from around the planet.
-And, accordingly, it shows in the prices.

-The effect of entering such a stunning building, devoid of almost any signage inside or out, and no prices visibly displayed, is quite intimidating.
-In fact, when I first walked in, the receptionist was away from her desk, and I thought I'd perhaps wandered into a private home or office, instead of a store.
+When I first walked in, the receptionist was away from her desk, and I thought I'd perhaps wandered into a private home or office, instead of a store.
 It wasn't long before some friendly staff appeared and put me at ease, but it was still another twenty minutes before I gathered the courage to actually touch anything.
 Seriously.
 Such is the exquisite level of the works on display.

 As you enter through the main entrance, on your left-hand side is a breathtaking bespoke kitchen by Belgian brand Obumex.
 The company creates custom kitchens with the only limitation being your imagination.
 The fully functional showroom kitchen occasionally doubles as an intimate venue for private dinners and events.

 Another outstanding example of design found on the main level of the showroom is Canadian Jacques Guillions' Cord Chair.
 The exclusive re-issue of this classic is available in several finishes.

 The store's naturally-lit basement holds yet more riches.
 USM Modular Furniture, which Avenue Road also sells, is used to create the airy, open-concept work space.
 The central atrium area on the lower level features seating vignettes with pieces from a variety of designers that Avenue Road carries (and are also for sale).